saboyle/LeavingCareWiki/Employment.md

 *

 You will need a typed **CV** telling people about yourself to give to the person at the place you are applying to for a job or to send to the companies you would like to work for.
-Create and download a CV here:[https://cvgenius.com/cv-examples/teenager-cv](https://cvgenius.com/cv-examples/teenager-cv)
+Create and download a CV here  [https://www.reed.co.uk/career-advice/school-leaver-cv-template/](https://www.reed.co.uk/career-advice/school-leaver-cv-template/)